Breast Augmentation in Salt Lake City

 - Implant placement is either above or beneath the chest (pectoralis) muscles.

 The 22 Plastic Surgery Difference

-Our team performs breast augmentation in an accredited hospital or surgical facility as an outpatient procedure.
+Our team performs breast augmentation or breast implants in Salt Lake City and the surrounding areas, in an accredited hospital or surgical facility as an outpatient procedure.
 We begin the breast augmentation procedure by making each incision through which we create a space for the implant.
 Once we have placed the implants and achieved the desired breast size and shape, we will close the incisions with sutures and apply surgical tape.

 Combining Breast Augmentation With Other Procedures

 We may combine breast enlargement with a breast lift if you have sagging that also needs correction.
 After pregnancy and breastfeeding, many women choose breast augmentation along with a tummy tuck, liposuction, labiaplasty or a combination of procedures.

 After the completion of your breast augmentation at Salt Lake City's 22 Plastic Surgery, your chest will be bandaged and wrapped with a compression garment to help your breasts keep their new shape.
 While experiences vary, patients should expect to take about 1 week off from work.
 Typically, women return to normal, everyday activities after this time, but they are advised to refrain from heavy lifting or rigorous exercise for a few weeks.

 Please be advised that breast implants are not lifetime devices and may need to be replaced in the future.